sagemath/trac_to_gh/Issue 2958.md

 # Issue 2958: twist.py -- doctest failures in sage-3.0.alpha6 on some test machines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2958

 Original creator: was